 Practice makes perfect, and you can see WeWork has fine-tuned its offering to cater to every digital nomad’s potential need: a great kitchen (with beer on tap!), lots of natural light, lounge spaces to put your feet up for a while, and, of course, a sizable shared room with large shared tables that don’t feel cramped even with several people using them.

-WeWork Reforma Latino and Montes Urales are both in more isolated, upscale areas, which makes food options more limited, but there are always taco stands around.
-Alternatively, you can choose a food delivery app like Enjoy Market, and have your grub brought right to your door.
+By comparison, WeWork Reforma Latino and Montes Urales are both in more isolated, upscale areas, which makes food options more limited, but there are always taco stands around.
+Alternatively, you can choose a food delivery app like Uber Eats, and have your grub brought right to your door.